-(for example, where a provisional assessment is converted into a final assessment following receipt of accurate financial details) that affects the amount of grant for fees (known as fee remission grant) that an old system student is entitled to for that academic year.
+If, on the other hand, the student is in attendance on the relevant date but then withdraws later in the academic year, the grant for fees or fee loan or fee contribution loan is payable.
+The fact that the student may withdraw later in the year, or may indeed have withdrawn by the time that the fees are actually paid, does not affect their payment.
+The only circumstance where the fee payment is revisited is where there is a revised financial assessment (for example, where a provisional assessment is converted into a final assessment following receipt of accurate financial details) that affects the amount of grant for fees (known as fee remission grant) that an old system student is entitled to for that academic year.

-Grants and loans for living costs (general)
+GRANTS AND LOANS FOR LIVING COSTS (GENERAL)

-- 20. Regulation 75(b) defines a 'payment period' as a period in respect of which support is payable, or would have been payable if the student's period of eligibility had not terminated. - 21.
-Where students withdraw part-way through a payment period, regulations 70(13) and 70(14) give LAs/SFW discretion to determine whether a payment of grant for living costs should be made in respect of the whole of that payment period or only for the portion of that period during which the student was undertaking the course. - 22.
-Regulation 70(10) provides that no grants for living and other costs are payable in respect of a payment period beginning after an eligible student's period of eligibility terminates.
+3.Regulation 68(b) defines a 'payment period' as a period in respect of which support is payable, or would have been payable if the student's period of eligibility had not terminated.

+Where students withdraw part-way through a payment period, regulations 63(13) and 63(14) give SFW discretion to determine whether a payment of grant for living costs should be made in respect of the whole of that payment period or only for the portion of that period during which the student was undertaking the course.

+Regulation 63 (10) provides that no grants for living and other costs are payable in respect of a payment period beginning after an eligible student's period of eligibility terminates.
 This covers cases where the student has withdrawn from, abandoned, or been expelled from their course: cases where students' eligibility has been terminated because they have shown by their conduct that they are unfit to receive support; and cases where students' eligibility has been terminated because they have failed to provide requested information or who have knowingly provided materially inaccurate information.
-LAs/SFW do not have discretion to determine otherwise in these circumstances.
-Their discretion is limited to the payment period during which the student withdraws from the course. - 23.
-Regulation 73(4) provides that the LA/SFW must not pay the first instalment of a loan for living costs (or in cases where the support is not being paid in instalments, any payment of a loan) to an eligible student before the institution has sent an attendance confirmation, unless an exception applies.
-Regulation 73(5) provides that an exception applies if the LA/SFW determines that owing to exceptional circumstances it would be appropriate to make a payment without receiving an attendance confirmation. - 24.
-Regulation 73(11) provides that no loans for living costs are payable in respect of any payment period beginning after an eligible student's period of eligibility terminates. - 25.
+SFW does not have discretion to determine otherwise in these circumstances.
+SFW's discretion is limited to the payment period during which the student withdraws from the course.

+Regulation 66(4) provides that SFW must not pay the first instalment of a loan for living costs (or in cases where the support is not being paid in instalments, any payment of a loan) to an eligible student before the institution has sent an attendance confirmation, unless an exception applies.
+Regulation 66 (5) provides that an exception applies if SFW determines that owing to exceptional circumstances it would be appropriate to make a payment without receiving an attendance confirmation.

+Regulation 66(11) provides that no loans for living costs are payable in respect of any payment period beginning after an eligible student's period of eligibility terminates.

 Maintenance support is available on a pro-rated daily basis to full-time students who have been in prison (whether on remand or otherwise) for part of the academic year.